Axway/open-banking-docs/content/en/docs/deployment/installation/apim.md

 ## Install the APIM Helm chart

-To install the APIM Helm chart:

 Create the target namespace on the cluster:

 ```bash
 kubectl create namespace open-banking-apim
 ```

-Install the APIM helm charts:
+Install the APIM Helm charts:

 ```bash
 helm install apim open-banking-apim -n open-banking-apim
 ```

-Check that the status of the helm command is deployed:
+Check that the status of the Helm command is deployed:

 ```console
    NAME: apim